 There are lots of electric skate rentals all over the city, and you can book Segway tours too.

-Hot Tip: If you plan to visit more than 4 museums per day then do book the 24hour or 48 hour Warsaw City Pass.
+Hot Tip: If you plan to visit more than four museums per day then do book the 24hour or 48 hour Warsaw City Pass.
 It is cheaper that way.

 Keep in mind that Warsaw, Krakow, and Poland, in general, have gone through some of the most extreme situations during WWII.
-These cities have been heavily bombarded, and millions have been sent to concentration camps.
+These cities were bombarded, and millions were sent to concentration camps.

 That thing has mostly affected the country in its core.
 Thus, there are lots of churches, synagogues, and monuments dedicated to war atrocities.

 On top of that, some high spirits of music and sciences come from Poland or lived there.

 Most probably this is the first area you will visit and spend half a day at least.
 There are lots of colorful buildings, green spaces, ice cream shops (a lot of them), restaurants, bars and such.

 Just exit the Royal Castle and keep walking and you are already in this part of the city.